Institutional Scholarships

 - The total amount of the scholarship awarded, combined with other grants and awards, will not exceed the cost of tuition, fees, and on-campus room and board.
 Lastly, because this scholarship (as well as any other FSU scholarship) is a source of institutional funds, it cannot generate a refund on your behalf.
 This could result in the scholarship amount being reduced.

-2025-26 Scholarship Portal is now open!
-Institutional Scholarship deadline is March 1, 2025!
+2026-27 Scholarship Portal will open October 31, 2025!
+Institutional Scholarship deadline is March 1, 2026!

 FTCC Keen Scholarship